Cepxio/Sensu/Docker-CentOS/README.md

 ## Installation tutorial

-I'll try install diferent kinds of installations:
+I'll try install diferent kinds of installations

-_CentOS Docker Images
+### CentOS Docker Images

 * Install RabbitMQ as transport on CentOS Docker.
 * Install Redis as datastore on CentOS Docker.
 * Install Sensu client, api and server on CentOS Docker.